 My background is in video and I have wanted to make the leap to a video DSLR for a while.
-I am still using an HD video camera.
-None of the current bodies fit the bill for my needs and I didn’t want to sacrifice any photo capabilities for video functionality.
+I am still using a Son HD camera for my video requirements .
+None of the current DSLR bodies from Nikon fit the bill for my needs and I didn’t want to sacrifice any photo capabilities for video functionality.
 I also wasn’t going to jump on the Canon 5D MKII bandwagon.
 I need my camera to sync past 1/160th – poke, poke.
 The D4’s impressive video prowess combined with all the other added features make it the perfect body for my needs.

 A lot of D3S shooters lit up forums expressing their discontent that the improvements in the D4 were not sufficient enough to justify the investment.
 Guys who lurk forums and read spec sheets are always good that way.
 While there is some truth to what they are saying, it’s unrealistic to assume that we would see the groundbreaking advances the D3 had in the very next iteration of a new body.
 The D3S was an incremental refinement to the D3, the D4 is a redesign.
 Of course the changes will seem less significant if you upgrade at every increment.
 There are many aspects of the current bodies that are dialed.
 I appreciate that Nikon kept those elements rather than change them simply for the sake of change.
 For me, this camera represents two additional stops of light, a much larger buffer, wi-fi camera control, uncompressed HD video, 10fps, AF capability up to F8 and refined ergonomics.
 I also think that the improvements in video are nearly, not quite, as impressive as the D3′s were with regard to stills at the time.